Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 ## REACTIVE

-Due to the fact that Vue's rendering relies on variable response data, the children of the editor are a responsive proxy.
+Due to the fact that vue's rendering relies on variable response data, the children of the editor are a responsive proxy.
 You can directly manipulate the editor by modifying the children property of the editor

 > We do not recommend doing so.
 Each Transform operation is a collection of operations, which may cause cursor loss or other unexpected situations

 ## SYNA DATA

-Vue can provide a stable lifecycle, and all reactive data is synchronized without the need to poll and listen for child nodes.
+vue can provide a stable lifecycle, and all reactive data is synchronized without the need to poll and listen for child nodes.

 Therefore, some asynchronous operations such as timeouts have been removed.

-This change covers the rendering implementation of DOM and Vue packages, and some useless interfaces have also been removed from YJS packages
+This change covers the rendering implementation of DOM and vue packages, and some useless interfaces have also been removed from YJS packages

 ## PACKAGES